loic-prieto/moosex-dic/doc/docs/container_overview.md

-The goal of this library is to provide an easy to use DI container without configuration files and with automatic wiring of dependencies via constructor by class type (ideally by Role/Interface) (although a file-based config file is available too for those that ).
+The goal of this library is to provide an easy to use DI container without configuration files and with automatic wiring of dependencies via constructor by class type (ideally by Role/Interface) (although a file-based config file is available too for those that would prefer a clean codebase ).

 The configuration is performed by the use of
 [Marker roles](https://en.wikipedia.org/wiki/Marker_interface_pattern) and a